siva7170/Image-Manipulation-Library/README.md

 ### Output([output])

+- **output** (optional):
+  - Type: `String`

 This will execute final process of this image library.
 It will automatically generate image based on all values given to this library and default values.
 If you want to show final output to browser, please leave this parameter to empty.
 Otherwise, please specify the path to write on disk.

-> Default: (empty)

 ```php
 $image->Output("../img1.gif"); // It will write image on disk